-If you’ve recently enrolled in Medicare, you may be wondering: do my benefits include prosthetics?
-Right now, over 2 million U.S. citizens rely on prosthetics to live their happiest, healthiest lives.
+If you’ve recently enrolled in Medicare, you may wonder, do my benefits include prosthetics?
+Over 2 million U.S. citizens currently rely on prosthetics to live their happiest, healthiest lives.

-The good news is yes, Medicare does cover prosthetics.
+The good news is, yes, Medicare does cover prosthetics.
 But it doesn’t cover everything.
-Let’s take a look at what Medicare does and does not cover so you can easily anticipate your costs.
+Let’s look at what Medicare does and doesn’t cover so you can easily anticipate your costs.

-If you want Medicare to pay for your prosthetic, it must be medically necessary.
+It must be medically necessary if you want Medicare to pay for your prosthetic.
 This means it must replace a missing limb and/or restore functionality.
 If you can prove your case, Medicare will pay for a majority of your costs, especially for things like:

 - Prosthetic limbs that replace arms, legs, hands, feet, etc